mpourmpoulis/PythonVoiceCodingPlugin/README.md

 * will give you a first taste of AST navigation of your code using abstractions such as :
 "smart if condition" or "below argument one"

 * is easy to use and learn.
-Commands are relatively simple, for the most part maintain a relatively clear structural pattern and sound pretty natural.
+Commands for the most part maintain a relatively clear structural pattern and sound pretty natural.

 * takes a first , though  addmittedly small, step towards reducing your dependency on the quality of speech recognition.